fledge-iot/fledge/docs/quick_start.rst

 PI Connector Relay
 ------------------

-To use the Reconnector Relay, open and sign into the PI Relay Data Connection Manager.
+To use the Connector Relay, open and sign into the PI Relay Data Connection Manager.

 +-----------------+
 | |PI_connectors| |